xmatters/xm-labs-splunk-custom-messages/README.md

 xmatters_alert_action/default/data/ui/alerts/xmatters.html
 ```

-At this point it's a good idea to restart Splunk, but it doesn't seem to be essential.
+At this point it's a good idea to restart Splunk, although it doesn't seem to be essential.

-Ok, now check out your creating an Alert in Splunk and adding the xMatters action again.
+Now check out creating an Alert in Splunk again and add the xMatters action.
 You should see a couple of extra boxes to define a Short Message and a Detailed Message.
-Each of these can take the same Splunk tokens you can use in the email action and there's a link to the help page on that as well as some examples already populated for you.
+Each of these can take the same Splunk tokens you can use in the email action and there's a link to the help page on how to do that as well as some examples already populated.
 If you have some custom fields for the Splunk event you can put them right in these messages with something like `$result.my_favroute_field_name$`.

 ![New Alert Action Config](media/new_alert_action_config.png)